2025-09-07 08:24 PM

 // Hints: _MM_HINT_T0 (L1), _MM_HINT_T1 (L2), _MM_HINT_T2 (L3), _MM_HINT_NTA (non-temporal)

 The cisv parser is now in production at several companies, churning through terabytes of CSV data daily.
 But the journey doesn't end here.
-The techniques pioneered in this project have applications far beyond CSV parsing:
+The techniques pioneered here apply far beyond CSV parsing:

-The key insight is this: modern CPUs are not faster versions of old CPUs, they are fundamentally different beasts.
-They are wide, parallel, deeply pipelined monsters that reward those who understand their architecture.
-The gap between naive code and optimized code is not 2x or 10x anymore, it can be 100x or more.
+The key insight: modern CPUs aren't faster versions of old CPUs, they're fundamentally different beasts.
+They're wide, parallel, deeply pipelined monsters that reward those who understand their architecture.
+The gap between naive code and optimized code isn't 2x or 10x anymore - it can be 100x or more.

-And when you're processing gigabytes of data, when you're in that critical 3%, when every nanosecond counts, that's when you reach for SIMD, when you think about cache lines, when you count clock cycles.
+And when you're processing gigabytes of data, when you're in that critical 3%, when every nanosecond counts - that's when you reach for SIMD, think about cache lines, count clock cycles.

 That's when you accidentally create the fastest CSV parser ever made.